Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: INTRODUCTION

 \section{INTRODUCTION}

-As socially interactive and assistive robots are increasingly deployed in human-centered environments, ensuring that they behave appropriately and interpret human non-verbal cues accurately has become paramount~\cite{Hitron22,Londono24,Fosch25}.
+The field of Human-Robot Interaction (HRI) envisions a future where socially interactive and assistive robots are seamlessly integrated into human-centered environments.
+Ensuring that they behave appropriately and interpret human non-verbal cues accurately has become paramount~\cite{Hitron22,Londono24,Fosch25}.
 To achieve socially compliant behavior, modern robots rely on deep learning (DL) pipelines to read facial expressions, gaze, and attention.
-Within the human-robot interaction (HRI) community, the extraction of facial landmarks has been established as a critical foundational step for these tasks, because they provide a robust geometric representation aligned with human psychology~\cite{Abdullahi20}.
+Within the HRI community, the extraction of facial landmarks has been established as a critical foundational step for these tasks, because it provides a robust geometric representation aligned with human psychology~\cite{Abdullahi20}.
 However, since these models learn from public datasets, they are inherently exposed to the biases present in them~\cite{Londono24}.
 Identifying and preventing these biases is essential; uncontrolled biases can lead to unfair and discriminatory outcomes.

 As the HRI community moves toward the deployment of ``Trustworthy AI" in sensitive applications such as clinical screening and mental health support, ensuring that these systems perform equitably across all user demographics is an urgent ethical mandate~\cite{Tanqueray22}.
 Recent meta-analyses of HRI have issued a clear call to action, urging roboticists to operationalize equity and justice in the design of robotic systems~\cite{Ostrowski22}.
 From a roboethics perspective, relying on flawed or biased perceptual systems can severely compromise human dignity and safety~\cite{Torras24}.
-For example, if an assistive robot fails to accurately read the expressions of a vulnerable older adult, it may hinder essential communication or miss signs of distress, thus violating the principles of algorithmic justice.
+For example, if an assistive robot fails to accurately read the expressions of older adults, it may misinterpret their engagement or frustration, leading to a breakdown in daily communication.
+While our study audits these models across a broad demographic spectrum (including gender, race, and age), this specific scenario is particularly critical because older adults are a primary target group for assistive robotics and, as our findings will later reveal, suffer the consequences of algorithmic bias.